Our Abbot, Hwalson Sunim

 Membership is open to the public.
-Members sustain the Center, and have no attendance requirements, but access to the daily schedule of practice & events.
-We offer a free 2 week trial membership for those exploring, then ask folks to become formal members.
+Members collectively sustain the Center.
+They have no attendance requirements, but access to the daily schedule of practice & events.
+We offer a free 30 day membership trial, then ask folks to become formal members.
 Unless there is hardship, we request a minimum monthly donation of $30/month.
 Become a member, or read more about membership benefits & details HERE.

-Mentorship with Zen Center monks is available in 3 forms: as a non-resident or resident student, or as a full time apprentice.
+Mentorship at the Center is available in 3 forms: as a non-resident or resident student, or as a full time apprentice.
 Being a student involves establishing with the Vice-Abbot (Myungju) a schedule of practice, study & stewardship, tailored to ones particular situation.
-If you want to explore mentorship, please start by attending a public meditation, and discuss your interest with the Director.
+If you want to explore being a student, please start by attending a public meditation, and discuss your interest with the Director.
 If you are not local, please contact us to schedule a visit or phone call.

 We are a diverse group of individuals.
-The aim of our Zen community is to foster spiritual insight that leads to a spiritual ecology, individually & collectively, through Zen meditation, cultivate a mindset & lifestyle that is service-based, and help people evolve into true human beings -- caretakers of ourselves, one another, and our one world.
+The aim of our Zen community is to foster spiritual insight that leads to a spiritual ecology, individually & collectively, through Zen meditation.
+Zen insight helps people evolve into true human beings -- caretakers of ourselves, one another, and our one world.